Recursive Tree Grammar Autoencoders: Experiments and Discussion

 \textbf{Pysort:} 29 Python sorting programs and manually generated preliminary development stages of these programs, resulting in 294 programs overall.

-We compare RTG-AEs to three baseline models from the literature, namely grammar variational autoencoders (GVAE) \cite{Kusner2017}, directed acyclic graph variational autoencoders (D-VAE) \cite{Zhang2019}, and tree echo state auto-encoders (TES-AE) \cite{Paassen2020IJCNN}.
-Additionally, we compare to a recurrent version of tree grammar AEs (GRU-TG-AEs), i.e.\ we represent a tree by its rule sequence and auto-encode it with a gated recurrent unit (GRU) \cite{Cho2014}.
-We also performed preliminary experiments with semantic constraints akin to \cite{Dai2018} but did not obtain significantly different results, such that we omit such constraints here for simplicity.
-Note that our baselines nicely cover variations of our model where one of the defining features is removed: GVAE and GRU-TG-AE use grammar knowledge and variational autoencoding (VAE), but not recursive processing; TES-AE uses grammar knowledge and recursive processing, but not VAE; and D-VAE uses graph-like processing and VAE but no grammar knowledge.
+We compare RTG-AEs to three baseline models from the literature, namely grammar variational autoencoders (GVAE) \citep{Kusner2017}, directed acyclic graph variational autoencoders (D-VAE) \citep{Zhang2019}, and tree echo state autoencoders (TES-AE) \citep{Paassen2020IJCNN}.
+Additionally, we compare to a recurrent version of tree grammar AEs (GRU-TG-AEs), i.e.\ we represent a tree by its rule sequence and autoencode it with a gated recurrent unit (GRU) \citep{Cho2014}.
+We also performed preliminary experiments with semantic constraints akin to \citep{Dai2018} but did not obtain significantly different results, such that we omit such constraints here for simplicity.
+Note that our baselines are selected to implement an ablation study: GVAE and GRU-TG-AE use grammar knowledge and variational autoencoding (VAE), but not recursive processing; TES-AE uses grammar knowledge and recursive processing, but not VAE; and D-VAE uses graph-like processing and VAE but no grammar knowledge.